JRMurr/JRMurr.github.io/content/blog/making-a-chess-engine-in-zig.md

 I chose the spaghetti route since I'm not smart enough yet to make it nice but it still "just works"

 I'll leave out the tedium but overall the process of getting some chess pieces drawn on the board, and some logic to move them around was pretty straightforward.
-If your curious feel free to checkout my [spritemanager](https://github.com/JRMurr/ZigFish/blob/d061604cc2f634a19da4863724345a64b373652a/src/graphics/sprite.zig#L41).
+If your curious feel free to checkout [the ui code here](https://github.com/JRMurr/ZigFish/tree/main/src/ui).
 Raylib is super nice to use, the simple things are simple.
 Since chess is just draw some rectangles and a few sprites, it didn't take long to have the board display good to go.

 ## The logic

 So now that I have a chess board to draw, I need to implement all the rules of chess.
 This is where the [Chess Programming Wiki](https://www.chessprogramming.org/Main_Page) became my best friend.
-It has some many resources to help make your engine.
+It has sooooooo many resources to help make your engine.

 ### Board Representation